shaswattejankar/internship-tasks-bsk/README.md

     vi.
 Dockerized Python flask application and deployment on EC2.
 Already created a dockerized python flask app and added to Docker hub, using that do the remaining parts.

 -----
-Pending Tasks -> 8 :
+Pending Tasks from Sarveshwar's lists -> 8 :

 Only docker and Terraform adv tasks remain